 43. Coney Island

 Coney Island’s famed boardwalk offers plenty of great photo opportunities that capture the weird and wonderful parts of this beachfront community.

 The Wonder Wheel, which celebrates its 100th anniversary in 2021, is a classic Coney Island landmark that looks incredible from any angle, making it one of the most picturesque places in NYC.

 The Coney Art Walls, an outdoor museum of colorful murals and street art on Stillwell Avenue, are also a favorite among New York City Instagramers.

 Williamsburg’s newest waterfront park offers a mix of green space and reclaimed industrial structures for dynamic and colorful photos, regardless of the season.

 The park’s location just north of the Williamsburg Bridge also gives it great views of the East River and the Midtown Manhattan skyline, particularly at night.

 45. The Brooklyn Botanic Garden

-This 52 acre garden in Prospect Park is home to hundreds of plants from around the world as well as an entire garden dedicated to flora native to the New York metropolitan area.
+This 52-acre garden in Prospect Park is home to hundreds of plants from around the world as well as an entire garden dedicated to flora native to the New York metropolitan area.
 If you’re looking for pretty places in NYC to take photos, this is it.